 Gulls can be a major nuisance particularly at landfills, open grass areas, piers and harbours.
 Flocks of gulls also create hazardous conditions to low flying aircraft.
 Large buildup of droppings will lead to structural damage from the uric acid.
 Boats, streetlights and buildings are just a few of the items damaged from excessive gull droppings.
 Furthermore, their droppings also pose a health risk to humans.

-Gull & Seagull Facts
+What are some Gull & Seagull Facts?

 Height/Weight - 5oz-38oz Lifespan - 8-10 years in the wild and up to 30 captivity Flight Speed - 15 to 38 mph Range - Near large waterways Food - Scavenger of fish, crab, insects, forages at landfills, harbors and waste sites Habitat - On the ground along safe secluded areas, but they are getting bolder year by year.